lukasz-migas/ORIGAMI/site-source/installation.md

 5. PyInstallerImportError

-A number of Windows 10 users have reported issues opening ORIGAMI.exe.
-It typically comes with this message:
+!!! important "A number of Windows 10 users have reported issues opening ORIGAMI.exe.
+It typically comes with this message:"
     PyInstallerImportError: Failed to load dynlib/dll 'C:\\Users\\USER\\ORIGAM~1.4\\ORIGAM~1.4\\MassLynxRaw.dll'.
 Most probably this dynlib/dll was not found when the application was frozen.
     [3428] Failed to execute script ORIGAMI